boatmorrow/FlopyTothDemo/InstallingFlopy/InstallFlopy.md

 ### Step 4:
 - Install modflow 6 using pymake, (with flopy-forge active):

- -  Change to the examples directory:
+ -  Change to the examples directory

     cd pymake/examples
     python ./make_mf6.py